-deabruaren pare:

-like the devil
+deabruaren pare: like the devil

-The location noun bazter means 'corner', 'fringe', 'margin', 'edge'.
+The location noun bazter means "corner", "fringe", "margin", "edge".
 Hence:

-bidearen bazterrean:

-on the shoulder of the road, at the edge of the road
+bidearen bazterrean: on the shoulder of the road, at the edge of the road itsas bazterrera: to the shore of the sea munduaren bazterreraino: to as far as the edge of the world gona gorriaren ertzean: on the hem of the red skirt ibai handiaren ertzera: to the bank of the big river itsas ertzean: at the sea shore, at the coast itsas begian:

-itsas bazterrera:

-to the shore of the sea

-munduaren bazterreraino:

-to as far as the edge of the world

-Almost synonymous to bazter is ertz 'edge', 'hem', 'margin', 'shore', 'bank'.
+Almost synonymous to bazter is ertz "edge", "hem", "margin", "shore", "bank".
 It too functions as a location noun: